DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Numerical Evaluation

 \subsection{Baseline Methods}

-Three baseline methods are implemented and evaluated in our simulations: \begin{enumerate} \item {\bf Naive static \ac{HARQ}\revise{-}\ac{IR}}: where the (re)transmission times on each hop and coding rate of every individual (re)transmission are pre-scheduled.
-For each hop, \revise{a full \ac{IR} (Type II \ac{HARQ})} is applied to combine the codes sent in different transmissions.
+Three baseline methods are implemented and evaluated in our simulations: \begin{enumerate} \item {\bf Naive static \ac{HARQ}{-}\ac{IR}}: where the (re)transmission times on each hop and coding rate of every individual (re)transmission are pre-scheduled.
+For each hop, {a full \ac{IR} (Type II \ac{HARQ})} is applied to combine the codes sent in different transmissions.
 Since the performance is highly dependent on the (re)transmission times and the coding rate, here we consider the approximate bound provided by \emph{Makki} et al. in \cite{makki2014finite}, which is only achievable with ideal Gaussian codebooks allowing non-integer blocklength.
-Under a naive schedule, the same length of time is assigned to every hop. \revise{Recall that the performance of Type I \ac{HARQ} is guaranteed outperformed by that of Type II, and that our \ac{DMH-HARQ} approach is evaluated with Type I \ac{HARQ}.
+Under a naive schedule, the same length of time is assigned to every hop. {Recall that the performance of Type I \ac{HARQ} is guaranteed outperformed by that of Type II, and that our \ac{DMH-HARQ} approach is evaluated with Type I \ac{HARQ}.
 Therefore, the benchmark is unfairly favoring the baseline over our approach.}

 \item {\bf Optimal static \ac{HARQ}-\ac{IR}}: which follows the same principle of pre-scheduled retransmission as the naive static \ac{HARQ}-\ac{IR}.
-However, the sub-frame lengths allocated to different hops are jointly optimized so as to minimize the \ac{E2E} packet loss rate. \revise{Again}, Type II \ac{HARQ}-\ac{IR} is applied and the bound in \cite{makki2014finite} is considered, \revise{granting this baseline an unfair advantage in competition against our approach}.
+However, the sub-frame lengths allocated to different hops are jointly optimized so as to minimize the \ac{E2E} packet loss rate. {Again}, Type II \ac{HARQ}-\ac{IR} is applied and the bound in \cite{makki2014finite} is considered, {granting this baseline an unfair advantage in competition against our approach}.

-\item {\bf Listening-based cooperative \ac{ARQ}}: which was proposed by \emph{Goel} et al. in \cite{goel2021listen}.
-Similar to the naive static \ac{HARQ} approach, every hop is assigned with the same length of sub-frame and pre-scheduled with the same number of (re)transmissions and coding rate.
+\item {\bf Listening-based cooperative \ac{ARQ}}: which was proposed by \emph{Goel} et al. in \cite{goel2021listen}. {More specifically, here we consider its fully-cumulative scheme which outperforms other variants.} Similar to the naive static \ac{HARQ} approach, every hop is assigned with the same length of sub-frame and pre-scheduled with the same number of (re)transmissions and coding rate.
 However, if the \ac{DF} on some hop $i$ succeeds before using up all the pre-scheduled (re)transmission slots assigned to it, the \ac{DF} on hop $i+1$ will immediately be triggered, inheriting all the remaining time resource from its predecessor hop.
-In our simulation, each hop is pre-scheduled with $2$ (re)transmission slots, applying Type-\revise{I} \ac{HARQ} without combining. \end{enumerate}
+In our simulation, each hop is pre-scheduled with $2$ (re)transmission slots, applying Type-{I} \ac{HARQ} without combining. \end{enumerate}